-Beth Stryker Brookdale Community College Office of Admissions 765 Newman Springs Road Lincroft, New Jersey 07738 healthscienceadmissions@brookdalecc.edu
+Brookdale Community College Office of Admissions 765 Newman Springs Road Lincroft, New Jersey 07738 healthscienceadmissions@brookdalecc.edu

 There may be a waiting list for the Nursing Program.
-Please check with Beth Stryker at 732.224.2330 for more information.
+Please check with healthscienceadmissions@brookdalecc.edu for more information.

 Nursing Program, A.A.S.